Blog

 PHP migration ensures your application has the most up-to-date features, security improvements, and performance benefits available.
 However, despite the advantages of upgrading PHP versions, many teams delay the process due to worry over disruptions, heavy resource demands, and other challenges.

-The 2025 PHP Landscape Report is based on a survey of 550+ self-identified PHP developers, administrators, and professionals.
-It details how teams are deploying, managing, and overseeing PHP-based applications in 2025.
-The report covers:
+The 2026 PHP Landscape Report is based on a survey of self-identified PHP developers, administrators, and professionals.
+It details how teams are deploying, managing, and overseeing PHP-based applications in 2026, covering:

 - Usage statistics and deployment trends